Automattic/jetpack/readme.txt

 * Sync: Re-add stats to sync. #5207
 * Sync: Remove unused code that that caused PHP notice. #5195
 * Sync: Unhook Likes, Related Post, and Sharing from content_filtered #5224
+* Sync: Do not sync post meta related to post_types that are blacklisted. #5258
 * UI: Update professional slug to plans in the new Jetpack React UI. #5206
 * Widgets: Fix top posts attachment page behavior #5079

 **Support Enhancements**